ozgurhepsag/Basic-z-OS-Utilities-and-Practices/JES2 Operations/readme.md

 #### Start New Spool Volume

-When you start new volume with command below, spool data set will be allocated (with maximum space) automatically and reserved.
+When you start new volume with command below, spool data set will be allocated (with maximum space to use whole volume) automatically and reserved.

     $S SPL(SPL002),FORMAT,RESERVED=YES,SPACE=(MAX)